Yordan Alvarez Player Props: Astros vs. Blue Jays

-After batting .235 with two doubles, two home runs, nine walks and 11 RBI in his past 10 games, Yordan Alvarez and the Houston Astros take on the Toronto Blue Jays (who will start Chris Bassitt) at 8:10 PM ET on Tuesday.
+After going 1-for-3 with an RBI in his last game, Yordan Alvarez and the Houston Astros take on the Toronto Blue Jays (who will hand the ball to Jose Berrios) at 8:10 PM ET on Wednesday.

 Yordan Alvarez Game Info & Props vs. the Blue Jays